kumakyoo42/oma-file-formats/OPA.md

 ## General Structure

-Files in OPA file format area text files.
+Files in OPA format are text files.
 Empty lines are ignored.
 Everything after a hashtag (#), including the hashtag, is ignored as well.
 Lines may be indented for better readablity.
 The first line should start with `#OPA` for better recognition of OPA files.